Skilled Support for the Sacred Work of Birth

 • Ongoing home visits at 1, 2, 4, and 6 weeks postpartum, or more often if needed

-For newborns, simple hands-on support may be offered during scheduled visits when helpful, particularly in cases of feeding challenges, tension, or difficulty settling.
+For newborns, simple hands-on support may be offered during visits, particularly in cases of feeding challenges, tension, or difficulty settling.